 You can get a clear overview of your tasks and work, and drag and drop tasks between columns easily.
 It’s also simple to limit your work in progress, search and filter tasks, break tasks down into subtasks, and automate your workflows with automatic actions.

 If you’re looking for free alternatives to Monday, then take a look at Freedcamp.
-This web, mobile and desktop project management tool offers a great free plan, and its premium features are 100% free to nonprofit organisations, teachers, and students.
+This web, mobile, and desktop project management tool offers a great free plan, and its premium features are 100% free to nonprofit organizations, teachers, and students.

 Built for teams, Freedcamp makes it easy to streamline projects and workflows with a host of tools including task management, a shared team calendar, time tracking, Kanban boards, Gantt Chart, team discussions, and more.
 In contrast to Monday, many premium features are available for free, with unlimited storage, users, control over permissions, and no project limits.

 Freedcamp has some disadvantages though.
 Some users feel that more integration is needed between tools and that the mobile app is lagging behind the web version.
 What’s more, it’s not as flexible as options like Baserow if you’re a large organization looking for lots of data management features for large and complex datasets.

 Asana is a great Monday alternative for managing your teams and tasks.
 You can use it for free for up to 15 users, or you can upgrade for a fee, but many individuals and small teams find the free plan sufficient.
 While Monday does offer a free plan, it’s too limited for most teams and it lacks essentials like software integrations and calendar views.